macoscope/GrandCentralBoard/TUTORIAL.md

 ```

-We will call the view `ImageWidgetView`, so we should add a new file:
+We will call this view `ImageWidgetView`, so we should add a new file:

 **Widgets/Image/View/ImageWidgetView.swift**